DIETARY SYSTEMS AND CONCEPTS

 The food pyramid is a newer dietetic concept that has replaced the four food groups in government food programs.
 The base of the diet pyramid is the grains, with a smaller amount of vegetables, with an even smaller amount of proteins and at the top, the smallest amount of fats.

 This dietetic concept is incorrect, in my view.
-Vegetables should be at the top of the pyramid, with proteins next, and either fats and oils next or perhaps complex carbohydrates only.
+Vegetables should be at the base of the pyramid (the most important category), with proteins next, and either fats and oils next or perhaps complex carbohydrates next.
 Also quality of the food is not emphasized enough.
 Recently, some changes were made to the food pyramid to exclude trans fatty acids and refined sugars, but many shortcomings remain.

 RECOMMENDED DAILY ALLOWANCES (RDA) OR MINIMUM DAILY REQUIREMENTS (MDR)